dsyang1024/WHAT2025/README.md

 ## Major update
 * 2023-12-06
-    >first update is for the frame of the python engine. importer.py/organizer.py updated
+    >first update is for the frame of the python engine. importer.py/organizer scripts
+    >second update is for the organizer/RecAnalysis script

+## Scripts details
+1. importer

+2. organizer

+3. RecAnalysis

+4. ParaEst

+5. Separation

 ## TODO list